Why You Should Spay/Neuter Your Pet

 Another aspect of being conscientious about pet overpopulation is to spay and neuter pet rabbits.
 Rabbits reproduce faster than dogs and cats and are now the #2 species surrendered to some shelters.
 Neutering male rabbits can also reduce hormone-driven behaviors such as lunging, mounting, spraying and boxing.

+is extremely strong in those not altered, so the simplest solution is to alter by 5 months old before the problem arises.
+Neutering solves 90% of all marking issues, even in cats that have been doing it for a while.
+It can also minimize howling, the urge to roam and fighting with other males.
 And as with dogs and cats, spayed female rabbits are less likely to get ovarian, mammary and uterine cancers which can be prevalent in mature intact females.

 Spread the word